Mitigating Unintended Memorization with LoRA in Federated Learning for LLMs: Training setup

+All experiments were performed on a university-grade HPC furnished with nodes of 8 80GB A100 GPUs, with a Python 3.11.9 environment, PyTorch 2.4.0 and CUDA 12.1.
+Fine-tuning fit on a single GPU without parallelization for model sizes up to 8GB.
+Llama 3.1 70B was fine-tuned on 8 GPUs.
+A centralized fine-tuning lasts 3 GPU-hours in average.
+Including preliminary and failed experiments, centralized training amounts to around 350 GPU-hours.
+In federated experiments, each round corresponds to one epoch of each of the 3 datasets, in averaging lasting one GPU-hour, in addition to hyperparameters search amounting to roughly 20 GPU-hours per federated fine-tuning and totalling around 250 GPU-hours.
+Experiments on the LoRA rank, batch size, Goldfish loss, NEFTune, gradient clipping and Gaussian noise add 400 GPU-hours.

-In centralized learning, we sweep the learning rate $\in \{1e-5, 5e-5, 1e-4, 5e-4\}$ for full fine-tuning experiments.
-For LoRA experiments, we search for learning rate values $\in \{5e-5, 1e-4, 5e-4, 1e-3\}$.
+\textbf{Hyperparameters.} In centralized learning, we sweep the learning rate $\in \{1e-5, 5e-5, 1e-4, 5e-4\}$ for full fine-tuning experiments.
+For LoRA experiments, we search for learning rate values $\in \{5e-5, 1e-4, 5e-4, 1e-3\}$ as recommended by \citet{biderman2024lora}.
 In federated learning experiments, we sweep the learning rate on each dataset individually for one epoch, with the same set of values as in centralized learning.

 For all experiments we fine-tune models with the AdamW optimizer \citep{loshchilov2019adamw} with default parameters ($\beta_1=0.9$, $\beta_2=0.999$, $\epsilon=1e^{-8}$, weight decay of 0.01).
 We used a context length of 1024 and ensured that no text inputs were longer than the context length.
 We use a linear warmup of 100 steps with a cosine annealing schedule.
 Unless mentioned otherwise, we use a global batch size of 32 with gradient accumulation and gradient checkpointing.
-For all LoRA experiments with use a rank of 16, an alpha of 8, drop out 0.05 and use adapters for all projection layers.
-Additionally, we study the impact of the LoRA rank on memorization in Section~\ref{sec:lora_rank}.
+For LoRA fine-tuning with use a rank of 16, an alpha of 8, drop out 0.05 and use adapters for all projection layers.
+We study the impact of the LoRA rank on memorization in Section~\ref{sec:lora_rank}.